Samoyed VS English Setter

 Frequently Asked Questions

-The Samoyed lives 12–14 years while the English Setter lives 12–15 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Samoyed lives 12–14 years; the English Setter lives 12–15 years.
+Similar lifespans.
+Individual lifespan depends heavily on care quality.